 Melinda Grimsley-Smith earned her Ph.D. from the University of Notre Dame, where she received a Presidential Fellowship, a pre-doctoral teaching fellowship from the Keough-Naughton Institute for Irish Studies, and several smaller grants to fund research in Dublin, Cork, and Co.
 Tipperary, Ireland, and Belfast, Northern Ireland.
 At Notre Dame, she served alternately as Vice-President and President of the Union of Graduate Historians, and worked in a variety of other capacities to improve graduate students’ access to research materials and relationships with other university departments.

 Dr. Grimsley-Smith is a native of Utica, Kentucky.
-When not advising students and reading and writing, she runs and plays wife and mom to two of the most awesome people on the planet.
+When not advising students and reading and writing, she runs, bikes, and plays wife and mom to three of the most awesome people on the planet.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,